 - Face ID for secure authentication and Apple Pay

 Of course, there’s also a chance you run into bugs or performance issues.
-We’re seeing complaints about the firmware as we push away from its release.
+We’re seeing complaints about the firmware as we push away from the release.

-If you run into trouble on iPadOS 13.5 note that you can no longer downgrade to older software.
-Apple has stopped signing on iPadOS 13.4.1.
+If you run into trouble on iPadOS 13.6 note that you can no longer downgrade to older software in an effort to improve your tablet’s performance.
+Apple has stopped signing on iPadOS 13.5.1.

-Apple isn’t signing on anything older than iPadOS 13.4.1 either.
-So, if your device is currently running iPadOS 13.4.1 or below, you’ll want to approach iPadOS 13.5 with caution.
-Once you move to it, there’s no going back.
+Apple isn’t signing on anything older than iPadOS 13.5.1 either.
+So if your device is currently running iPadOS 13.5.1 or below, you’ll want to approach iPadOS 13.6 with caution.
+Once you move your device to it, there’s no going back.

-iPadOS 13.5 includes 41 new security patches and you can read all about them over on the company's security site.
+If you skipped iPadOS 13.5, iPadOS 13.6 includes iPadOS 13.5's 41 security patches which you can about on the company's security site.

 The list includes patches for the company's Mail app, Wi-Fi, AirDrop, Bluetooth, FaceTime, Messages, and Notifications.